-A benefit in kind is effectively a benefit that an employee or director receives from their employer.
-It’s not counted as part of their salary.
-For instance, benefits in kind include:
+A Benefit in Kind is effectively any benefit that an employee or director receives from their employer that’s not counted as part of their salary.
+Such as:

-When completing their end of year financial reporting, employers need to fill out a P11D form.
-This is a way to report employer-provided expenses and benefits the employer paid for that tax year.
+When completing your end of year financial reporting, you’ll need to fill out a P11D form.
+This is a way to report employer-provided expenses and benefits that your company paid for that tax year.

 Employees don’t usually need to fill out a P11D form when they receive a taxable benefit.
 However, if you’re a freelancer or contractor arranging a P11D benefit via your company, you’re technically both employer and employee.
 In your capacity as the employer, you’ll therefore need to fill out a P11D as part of your self-assessment tax return.